Jeff Sadler: Outside the western genre

 In 1982, Sadler penned the "Justus" trilogy of novels, dealing with the life of the eponymous slave.
 These novels were signed under his birth name, Geoffrey Sadler, and published by New English Library.

-Starting in the 1990s Sadler became a prolific writer of local history books on Shirebrook and Chesterfield, such as two volumes of Foul Deeds and Suspicious Deaths in and Around Chesterfield.
-He grew interested in local crime through his job at Chesterfield Local Studies Library.
+Starting in the 1990s Sadler became a prolific writer of local history books on Shirebrook and Chesterfield, such as two volumes on local crime: Foul Deeds and Suspicious Deaths in and Around Chesterfield and Foul Deeds and Suspicious Deaths in and Around Mansfield.

 As an essayist, Sadler wrote on poets Ruth Fainlight and Daniel Weissbort, and was a contributor to The Routledge Encyclopedia of Jewish Writers of the Twentieth Century and Twentieth-Century Romance and Gothic Writers.